-Discover the Chianti roads by Motorcycle: Il Fienile del Vichiaccio as ideal starting point for your ride in Tuscany with your motorcycle.
+Discover the Tuscan roads by Motorcycle: Il Fienile del Vichiaccio as ideal starting point for your ride in Tuscany with your motorcycle.

 In order to help our guests who decide to spend their holiday on a bike, Massimo offers a garage and a fully equipped workshop for those emergency repairs, on the top of his own multi-year experience as a car mechanic and motorbike DIY lover.